hootguard/hootguard-core/README.md

 ## Installation

 **Requirements:**
-- A Raspberry Pi (currently verified on Raspberry Pi 3B; Pi 4 support is in progress).
+- A Raspberry Pi (currently verified on Raspberry Pi 3B and Pi 4).
 - An SD Card with at least 8GB capacity (32GB recommended).

 **Steps:**